 Their main distinction from retail bank lenders is their specialization in home mortgages.

 Some homeowners also apply for a loan from direct lenders for their home repair and restoration needs.
-For instance, a credible restoration company Miami is known for can do the cost estimate to determine the amount needed to cover the expenses for home repair.

 The quotation can then be used as a reference document when applying for a loan intended for home repair from a direct lending company.